 "How can we ever thank you?"

-Nothing gives me greater pleasure than hearing from couples after they’ve received their wedding photos.
-After I’ve put everything I’ve got into producing images they’ll never tire of looking at, it’s gratifying to hear how much they love them.
-After all, unlike nearly all other wedding suppliers, once the wedding day is over, I’m only halfway through my job, with the important editing process yet to commence.
+Nothing gives me greater pleasure than hearing from my couples after they’ve received their wedding photos.
+It might be a text, an email, or a statue erected in my honour, but after I’ve put everything I’ve got into producing images you’ll never tire of looking at, it’s gratifying to hear how how much you’re enjoying them.
+After all, unlike nearly all other wedding suppliers, once the wedding day is over, my job as your wedding photographer isn’t near done, as the important editing process is yet to commence.

 In amongst all your other suppliers that provided a service for your big day, it’s always lovely to hear back from couples, whether it’s via an email or a thank-you card.
 Sometimes people will round off their correspondence with the good old “I don’t know how we can ever thank you enough!” and, after some consideration, I believe I know how you can.

 OK I’m only joking about this (well, half joking).
-No seriously, if you want to give your wedding supplier a massive thank you present that costs nothing, here are three easy ways to do so:
+No seriously, if you want to give your wedding supplier a massive thank you present that costs nothing, here are three easy things you can do for FREE:

 1. Recommendation.